Datavault-UK/automate-dv/docs/loading.md

 Links are another fundamental component in a Data Vault.

 Links model an association or link, between two business keys.
 They commonly hold business transactions or structural information.
+A link specifically contains the structural information.

 Our links will contain:

 1. A primary key.
-For links, we take the natural keys (prior to hashing) represented by the foreign key columns below and create a hash on a concatenation of them.
+For links, we take the natural keys (prior to hashing) represented by the foreign key columns and create a hash on a concatenation of them.
 2. Foreign keys holding the primary key for each hub referenced in the link (2 or more depending on the number of hubs referenced)